RagnarB83/ash-documentation/docs/setup.rst

 .. note:: If you do use a previous conda installation it is recommended to add the conda-forge channel like this :  conda config --add channels conda-forge

 ***************************************************************
-B0.
-The lazy/impatient way to set up ASH (easy but incomplete)
+B. The lazy/impatient way to set up ASH (easy but incomplete)
 ***************************************************************

 If you are impatient and want to get ASH going immediately without all features enabled.